Ancient Japan in Poetry

 ひさかたの 光のどけき 春の日に しづ心なく 花の散るらむ

-On this spring day, bathed in gentle light from the eternal sky—why do the blossoms fall with such restless haste?
+On this spring day, bathed in gentle light from endless skies, why do the cherry blossoms fall with such restless hearts?

 Ki no Tomonori Heian period · ca. 905